Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Calibration and Robustness

 We begin by describing calibration for $\gamma$ in our sensitivity model when the focus is on a single treatment contrast, between levels $T = t_1$ and $T = t_2$.
 The goal is to develop heuristics for specifying ``reasonable'' values or ranges for $\gamma$, e.g., to derive bounds on treatment effects by specifying bounds on the strength or direction of confounding.
 Following previous work in the single treatment setting, we outline how to calibrate our sensitivity parameter vector $\gamma$ in terms of a fraction of outcome variance explained by the unobserved confounder.
 Recall that $\gamma$ is a vector that parameterizes the residual correlation between the $m$-dimensional unobserved confounder $U$ and the outcome $Y$ after conditioning on the treatment vector $T$.

 First, we briefly review calibration in single-treatment settings.
-In latent variable approaches for single treatment sensitivity analysis, the causal effect is identified given two sensitivity parameters: the fraction of outcome variance explained by unobserved confounders, $R_{Y \sim U \mid T }^{2}$, and the fraction of treatment variance explained by unobserved confounders, $R_{T \sim U}^{2}$ \citep{cinelli2019making}.
+In latent variable approaches for single treatment sensitivity analysis, the causal effect is identified given two sensitivity parameters: the fraction of outcome variance explained by unobserved confounders, $R_{Y \sim U \mid T }^{2}$, and the fraction of treatment variance explained by unobserved confounders, $R_{T \sim U}^{2}$ \citep{cinelli2020making}.
 In a linear model, these two scalar quantities identify the confounding bias (Equation \ref{eqn:bias_single}).
 Neither R-squared value is identifiable and thus many authors have proposed strategies for drawing analogies between these values and other observable or hypothetical quantities \citep{cinelli2020sensemakr, veitch2020sense, franks2019flexible}.

 We borrow this strategy for calibration in our setting, with some modifications.
-First, in our setting there is no need to calibrate $R^2_{T \sim U}$, because we have restricted ourselves to the case where $f(u \mid t)$ is identified up to a causal equivalence class.
-This leaves calibration of the outcome-confounder relationship, which in our setting is more complex because it is parameterized by a vector $\gamma$\footnote{Unlike the single treatment setting, the confounder-outcome relationship cannot be sufficiently summarized in terms of a scalar $R_{Y \sim U \mid T}^{2}$.
+First, in our setting there is no need to calibrate $R^2_{T \sim U}$, because we have restricted ourselves to a setting in which this is implicitly identified (Assumption \ref{asm:latent_identification}) This leaves calibration of the outcome-confounder relationship, which in our setting is more complex because it is parameterized by a vector $\gamma$\footnote{Unlike the single treatment setting, the confounder-outcome relationship cannot be sufficiently summarized in terms of a scalar $R_{Y \sim U \mid T}^{2}$.
 Each confounder can impact each treatment in different ways. }.
 However, we can reparameterize $\gamma$ in terms of a direction $d$ and an R-squared for interpretable calibration:

-where $d \in \mathbb{S}^{m-1}$ is an $m$-dimensional unit vector.
-We discuss strategies for calibrating both the magnitude and direction separately.
+where $d \in \mathbb{S}^{m-1}$ is an $m$-dimensional unit vector on the $(m-1)$-sphere.
+We discuss strategies for calibrating both the magnitude and direction separately.\\